jakobsudau/M7/README.md

 };
 ```
 5. To run project as a Node server, run following command: yarn startNode and navigate to http://localhost:3000
-6. To run project as a standalone, run following command: yarn startElectron
+6. To run project as a standalone, run following command: yarn startElectronMac or startElectronWin